VoxeLibre/VoxeLibre/mods/PLAYER/mcl_hunger/README.md

 * License: [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)
 * Author: by Wuzzy (2015-2016)
-* Forked from the “Better HUD (and hunger)” mod by BlockMen (2013-2015), most code comes from this mod.
+* Forked from `hbhunger` for MineClone 2. `hbhunger` in turn was forked from the “Better HUD (and hunger)” mod by BlockMen (2013-2015), most code comes from this mod.

 ### Textures